Self-Portrait as a Lute Player: Interpretations

 The composition is closely related to two other contemporaneous depictions of Saint Catherine of Alexandria, which suggests that the artist was using her self-portraits as a means of establishing her reputation in Florence.
 Saint Catherine of Alexandria was a popular saint in Florence, and Gentileschi made many portraits and self-portraits of herself as the saint.
 It is suspected that Saint Catherine was popular because of her correlation to the sister of Duke Cosimo II, Caterina de' Medici.
 The Self Portrait as a Lute Player shares compositional similarities to Gentileschi's self-portraits as Saint Catherine of Alexandria in the Uffizi and in London, such as the positioning of the bodies, the angle of her head, and the use of the head turban.
 Since the three of these paintings are of similar sizes, date to a similar time period, and are close to identical in pose, it is likely Gentileschi reused the same outline for all three.
 This idea is further supported with an X-ray taken of the Uffizi Saint Catherine of Alexandria that shows Gentileschi painted over a sketch of a figure identical to the London Self-portrait as Saint Catherine of Alexandria.
 The near-identical composition of these three paintings illustrates a feminist approach to deconstructing female identities fashioned by men, by likening the sexualized Romani musician to Saint Catherine.

+Provenance

+This painting was sold by Sotheby's, London, 9 July 1998, lot 68.
+It was offered for sale by Christie's New York on 29 January 2014, but bidding on lot 36 with estimate $3-5 million stopped at $2.0 million and it failed to sell.
+It had previously been on loan by Myron Kunin of Curtis Galleries to the Minneapolis Institute of Art from 2002-2013.
+In February 2014 it was purchased by the newly formed $9.6 million bequest of Charles H. Schwartz for the collection of the Wadsworth Atheneum.
+It was subsequently lent to the travelling 'Artemisia' exhibition to the National Gallery, London in 2020.